0xpranjal/StockerDataframe/README.md

 ## Getting Started
 ### Daily Gainers
-To extract the Top performers of a particular day in BSE and save them locally in a CSV file format.
+To extract the performers of a particular day in BSE and save them locally in a CSV file format.
 We can get the % change and Company name in the CSV file which can be used for further advanced Data Analysis.

 ```python
 import StockerDataframe